RC-LAB/RC-LAB/README.md

 - 👋 Hi, I’m @RC-LAB
 - 👀 I’m interested in the regulatory mechanism used to achieve spatial-temporal resolution of development in plants that is applicable accross species.
-The inducible formation of stem cells from somatic cells to the guided formation with identity, function and sturucture specifity through "hot wiring" of developmetal programs.
+The inducible formation of stem cells from somatic cells to the guided formation with identity, function and sturucture specifity through "hot wiring" of developmetal programs will be a critical field in the in vitro formation of organs.
+This mechanism will allow for host specific (
 -
 - 🌱 I’m currently learning coding languages to help analyse the big data from gene expression experiments, single cell sequencing amd computer modeling.
 - 💞️ I’m looking to collaborate on